jaypanchal14/SS-Lab/README.md

-This is a repository containins examples performed under software system lab.
+This is a repository which contains examples performed under software system lab.